-The theme for this week’s Playful Preschool is nursery rhymes.
-If you have been following Capri + 3, you may remember that the Sugar Snaps dressed as nursery rhymes for the last two years (Little Bo Peep and Hey Diddle Diddle) for Halloween and their third birthday was the little Bo Peep theme.
+We have been enjoying reading nursery rhymes.
+If you have been following Capri + 3, you may remember that the kids dressed as nursery rhymes for the last two years (Little Bo Peep and Hey Diddle Diddle) for Halloween and their third birthday was the little Bo Peep theme.
 Since they are well versed in both of those rhymes, I decided to pick one that was new to them: Mary, Mary Quite Contrary.

 I also happen to love gardening and enjoy sharing it with them.
 When they were babies, I used to line up their car seats on the lawn in the front yard close to me while I worked on the flower beds.
 Cars that came down our street would literally stop to stare.
 They could not believe that their eyes when they saw four infants lined up on the lawn while I gardened.

 Kids love gardening.
 The kids cannot wait to get their hands on a trowel and start digging holes in the dirt.
 We talked about the nursery rhyme Mary, Mary, Quite Contrary and recited it a few times before doing our gardening.
 I picked herbs and ornamental kale for this experience.
 I had them plant basil, spearmint, peppermint and Greek oregano.
 I intentionally put some of the fresh basil on their pasta for dinner so they could see quick benefits to their gardening experience.